gvwilson/11-techbook/README.md

 what they already know,
 and what they want to learn [<a href="#Wi2019">Wi2019</a>].
 Create one or two that are fairly similar (i.e., a primary and secondary audience) and write for them, because a book that's meant for everyone is actually useful to no-one.
+Imagine what your persona already knows, their career or academic level, and what common challenges they face.
+Your goal is to offer solutions to their frequent problems.

 As you're doing this,
 keep in mind the difference between a *novice* (who is trying to build a mental model),